synaptics-torq/torq-compiler/doc/user-manual/profiling.md

 - Torq profiling adds memory footprints and approximate clock cycles information in the MLIR output.
-    By default it is disabled, to enable it add option ``--torq-enable-profiling`` to the ``scripts/torq-compile`` command.
+    By default it is disabled, to enable it add option ``--torq-enable-profiling`` to the ``torq-compile`` command.
 By default profiling is written to `timeline.csv`.
 The profiling details can be written to a different file using ``--torq-dump-profiling=path/to/trace.csv``

 - Compile the model using torq-compile with the profiling flag:
     ```shell